Biochemistry: Biological and Biomedical Sciences

 Your degree and what you’ll study

-During the first two years, students intending to take Biochemistry as their final degree will take a range of core modules in biology, chemistry, mathematics as well as optional modules In other relevant areas.
+During the first two years, students intending to take Biochemistry as their final degree will take a range of modules in biology, chemistry, mathematics as well as approved modules in other relevant areas.

-Neurobiology, Developmental Biology, Microbial Diseases, Stem Cell Biology, Cancer Biology, Metabolic Diseases, Structural Biochemistry and Cellular Imaging, Immunology, Research Project in Biochemistry.
+Core modules are : Neurobiology, Developmental Biology, Microbial Diseases, Stem Cell Biology, Cancer Biology, Metabolic Diseases, Structural Biochemistry and Cellular Imaging, Immunology, Capstone Research Project in Biochemistry.

 The School of Biochemistry and Immunology participates in the Erasmus scheme which offers the opportunity for students to spend their third year studying in a university in the UK (University of Glasgow), France (Université Joseph Fourier, Grenoble) or Germany (University of Mainz).

-Further information on the year abroad programme, and a list of partner universities, can be found at: www.tcd.ie/Biochemistry/ undergraduate/socrates.php or by contacting Prof. James Murray James.Murray@tcd.ie.
+Further information on the year abroad programme, and a list of partner universities, can be found at: https://www.tcd.ie/Biochemistry/undergraduate/exchange-programme/ or by contacting Prof. Andrei Budanov firstname.lastname@example.org

 152-160 Pearse Street, Dublin 2, Ireland